flix/book/src/creating-objects.md

 ## Creating Objects

-In Flix, we can create a objects using syntax similar to Java.
+In Flix, we can create objects using syntax similar to Java.

 For example: